The OxyContin Thing

 It just didn't add up.

 The trust that Prof. Libby had earned within the embattled pain community was extended to Erica.
 She was invited into defendants’ homes, to their attorneys’ strategy war rooms, various media prep sessions, off-the-radar conferences, meandering cab rides, and countless impromptu gatherings in far-flung hotel rooms — even prowling the halls and meeting rooms of Congress with her camera always running.
+Erica imposed no overarching thesis on the history she was recording; she simply immersed herself in the story with a keen eye and an open mind.

 Sean would eventually be diagnosed with Ehlers-Danlos syndrome, and I would receive my own EDS diagnosis after illness forced me out of my last in-house publishing position.
 By the time Sean passed away in 2006, I was deep into the medical and legal aspects of chronic pain, helping Siobhan write a book about her work as the founder of Pain Relief Network.
 (The book was never published.)

 Erica and I first crossed paths in Topeka, Kansas, in 2009, at a court hearing concerning Siobhan.
-Siobhan had herself come under federal criminal investigation for her advocacy on behalf of a physician in Wichita, and we were both covering her case.
+Siobhan had come under federal criminal investigation herself for her advocacy on behalf of a physician in Wichita, and we were both covering her case.
 After Siobhan’s untimely death in a private plane crash on Christmas Eve, 2011, I dropped the book project and joined Erica on the film.

 Using my skills as a trade science book editor and author, I have adopted a turn-every-page approach to reporting for The PAIN GAME.
 I have combed through reams of trial transcripts, medical records, and other, less-public documents.
 In this and other matters, we have been very fortunate to have the assistance of an advisory panel of top-notch medical, legal, and policy experts.